autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/docs/intersection-design.md

 This module is activated when the path contains the lanes with `turn_direction` tag.
 More precisely, if the `lane_ids` of the path contains the ids of those lanes, corresponding instances of intersection module are activated on each lanes respectively.

-## Limitations
+## Requirements/Limitations

 - The HDMap needs to have the information of `turn_direction` tag (which should be one of `straight`, `left`, `right`) for all the lanes in intersections and `right_of_way` tag for specific lanes (refer to [RightOfWay](intersection-design.md#right-of-way) section for more details).
+See [lanelet2_extension document](https://github.com/autowarefoundation/autoware_common/blob/main/tmp/lanelet2_extension/docs/lanelet2_format_extension.md) for more detail.
 - WIP(perception requirements/limitations)
 - WIP(sensor visibility requirements/limitations)

 ## Attention area

-The `Attention Area` in the intersection are defined as the set of lanes that are conflicting with ego vehicle's path and their preceding lanes up to `detection_area_length` meters. `RightOfWay` tag is used to rule out the lanes that each lane has priority given the traffic light relation and `turn_direction` priority.
+The `Attention Area` in the intersection are defined as the set of lanes that are conflicting with ego vehicle's path and their preceding lanes up to `attention_area_length` meters. `RightOfWay` tag is used to rule out the lanes that each lane has priority given the traffic light relation and `turn_direction` priority.

 `Intersection Area`, which is supposed to be defined on the HDMap, is an area convering the entire intersection.